Robert Sears (physician): Accusation of medical negligence

 On September 8, 2016, the Medical Board of California released a six-page opinion accusing Sears of "gross negligence", "Repeated Negligent Acts", and "Failure to Maintain Adequate and Accurate Records".
 If found negligent, he faces a variety of sanctions, including revocation of his medical license.
-Some doctors believe this accusation is a witch hunt, while others say that his alleged failure to use adequate documentation and appropriate follow-up care are legitimate concerns.

-2018 probation order
+2018 and 2020 probation orders

-On June 27, 2018, the Medical Board of California placed Sears on 35 months of probation after he settled a case in which the Medical Board accused him of writing a doctor's note exempting a two-year-old child from vaccinations without obtaining the basic information necessary for decision making prior to excluding the possibility of future vaccines, leaving the patient and his mother, as well as future contacts, at risk for preventable and communicable diseases.
-Per the terms of his probation, Sears is required to take 40 hours of medical education courses annually, attend an ethics class, be monitored by a supervising doctor, and must notify hospitals and facilities of the order, with restrictions on supervising physician assistants and nurse practitioners.
+On June 27, 2018, the Medical Board of California placed Sears on 35 months of probation after he settled a case in which the board accused him of writing a doctor's note exempting a two-year-old child from vaccinations without obtaining the basic information necessary for decision making prior to excluding the possibility of future vaccines, leaving the patient and his mother, as well as future contacts, at risk for preventable and communicable diseases.
+Per the terms of his probation, Sears was required to take 40 hours of medical education courses annually, attend an ethics class, and be monitored by a supervising doctor; he was also required to notify hospitals and facilities of the order and was prohibited from supervising physician assistants or nurse practitioners.

-Sears denied wrongdoing, saying in a facebook post "Isn’t it my job to listen to my patients and believe what a parent says happened to her baby?
-Isn’t that what all doctors do with their patients?" and "After all, I don’t want a child to receive a medical treatment that could cause more harm.
+Sears denied wrongdoing, saying in a Facebook post, "Isn’t it my job to listen to my patients and believe what a parent says happened to her baby?
+Isn’t that what all doctors do with their patients?" and, "After all, I don’t want a child to receive a medical treatment that could cause more harm.
 I am going to first do no harm, every time."

+In June 2019, the Medical Board of California brought a new complaint against Sears, accusing him of improperly issuing childhood-long vaccination exemptions to two patients in May 2016: a 7-year-old boy who had been diagnosed with psoriasis, and his sister (age undisclosed) who had been diagnosed with a bee-sting allergy, a viral infection, and feeding difficulties.
+Both patients had a family history of autoimmune, gastrointestinal, psychiatric, and neurodevelopmental conditions.
+Sears allegedly recorded the chief medical complaint of both patients as "vaccine exemption".
+According to the board, neither their own diagnoses nor their family medical histories qualified the siblings for vaccine exemptions.
+Sears disputed the allegations, claiming vaccines could trigger or exacerbate psoriasis and that he had appropriately considered the patients' family histories.

+In September 2019, the board filed an amended complaint against Sears that also accused him of improperly issuing childhood-long vaccine exemptions to two other children (ages 4 and 12) in 2016; the complaint alleged the 4-year-old did not qualify for any exemption and the 12-year-old only qualified for a partial exemption.
+The amended complaint also alleged Sears failed to maintain adequate records in the case of a 10-year-old patient he examined in 2017 who was experiencing numbness in both knees.

+In April 2020, Sears agreed to settle the amended 2019 complaint; the settlement was formally implemented in June 2020.
+As part of the agreement, Sears' probation was extended for an additional two years under similar terms.